SU_A_08

 [r] Borsbeek.

-[i] So do you always go from Borsbeek to Antwerp to buy food?
+[i] So you always go from Borsbeek to Antwerp to buy food?

 [r] Yes.

 [i] Is it far?
-How long does it take from there to Antwerp?
+How long does it take to get there?

-[r] From half an hour to 40 minutes.
+[r] Between half an hour and 40 minutes.

 [i] Do you go shopping once a week?